-To refuse is to perhaps

-miss out on that sweet feel of

-the discount, but at least we get

-a fleeting sense of having preserved our anonymity.
+To refuse is to perhaps miss out on that sweet feel of the discount, but at least we get a fleeting sense of having preserved our anonymity.

 Nowhere is this more clear than in the "sentient city," where the topography of spatial scales and borders gives way to the topology of ubiquitous computing and predictive analytics in which the digital is integrated with the motion of experience.
-In the sentient city data becomes a living entity, measuring the pulse of urban settings and determining the mobilization of response to an increasingly vast range of urban conditions: traffic movements, air quality, chemical composition of soils, social flash points.
+In the sentient city data becomes a living entity, measuring the pulse of ur- that were traditionally devoted ban settings and determining the mobilization of response to an increasingly vast range of urban conditions: traffic movements, air quality, chemical composition of soils, social flash points.
 The horror of urban life is just beginning.